unit8co/darts/_sources/README.rst.txt

 *
-  **Filtering Models:** Darts offers three filtering models: ``KalmanFilter``\ , ``GaussianProcessFilter``\ , and ``MovingAverage``\ , which allow to filter time series, and in some cases obtain probabilistic inferences of the underlying states/values.
+  **Filtering Models:** Darts offers three filtering models: ``KalmanFilter``\ , ``GaussianProcessFilter``\ , and ``MovingAverageFilter``\ , which allow to filter time series, and in some cases obtain probabilistic inferences of the underlying states/values.

 *